rijs/fullstack/README.md

 #### __ripple__(_name_)

 This will return the latest value of the resource stored against the provided _name_.
-Same on client and server.
+Same on server and client.

 #### ripple.__db__(_config_)

 This method is optional.
 But if Ripple successfully connects to the database described in _config_, you can easily load tables as arrays of records and persist all changes back to the database.
+This is obviously only for the server.

 ```js
 var db = {